Anjathe: Production

 After Mysskin had completed and released his maiden venture Chithiram Pesuthadi in 2006, he wrote the script for Nandalala for eight months, which was supposed to be his next directorial.
 A. M. Rathnam was initially to produce the film, for which his son Ravi Krishna was to play the lead role.
 Despite completing a photo shoot with Ravi Krishna, the film was shelved, since Rathnam opted out after incurring heavy losses with his previous productions.
 Mysskin decided to postpone the project, since "nobody was interested", and instead wrote a new story and commenced a new project, Anjathe with ₹4.5 crore budget, which itself was a result of Mysskin's anger.
-Nandalala was initially meant to Sneghidha's debut Tamil film, but with the film getting postponed, she made her first appearance in Anjathe that Mysskin decided to direct instead.
+Nandalala was initially meant to be Sneghidha's debut Tamil film, but with the film getting postponed, she made her first appearance in Anjathe that Mysskin decided to direct instead.
 Before the title Anjathe was finalised, it was titled Aruvathu Sinam, and Sathya Sodhanai.